mquandalle/meteor-typescript-compiler/samples/README.md

 How to run these samples?

 1. Install meteor - `curl https://install.meteor.com | /bin/sh`
-2. Install meteorite - `npm install -g meteorite`
+2. cd to one of the folders
-3. cd to one of the folders
+3. Ensure the project is up to date - `meteor update`
-4. Ensure meteor is up to date - `meteor update`
+4. Run the demo - `meteor run`

-5. Update dependencies - `mrt update`
+Then open a browser to http://localhost:3000

-6. Run the demo - `mrt run`
+That's all folks.